farlee2121/DevEssentialsBlog/content/posts/2021-11-12-BDD-pushes-the-right-extensibility.md

 - Testing
 - BDD
 - Open-Closed Principle
+title: BDD Pushes the right extensibility
 ---

-# BDD Pushes the right extensibility

 I recently read Mark Seemann's post on how [Testability is the Open-Closed Principle](https://blog.ploeh.dk/2009/06/05/TestabilityIsReallyTheOpenClosedPrinciple/).
 This helped me realize the approach to testing directs the kinds of flexibility in our system, and behavior-based testing pushes the right kind of flexibility.